This webside informs about travel possibilities to Franz Josef Land, without guarantee for completeness.

 To make it short: so far, there is nothing like a generally bookable touristic infrastructure to and in Franz Josef Land: no scheduled flight or ship connections to get there (and back), no local accomodations, no shuttle traffic or bookable boats or aircrafts between the islands.
 The very few stations do not accomodate visitors and the few annual supply calls or flights do not accept touristic customers but are limited to station crews, research expeditions, and so on.
 Moreover, the russian authorities are extremely reluctant with granting permissions to private expeditions - since 1990, only 3 non-russian private expeditions managed to obtain a permission to visit Franz Josef Land (in addition to commercial touristic visits).

-Therefore, it looked for quite a while like that there would be no cruise at all for 2013 with a main focus on Franz Josef Land (except of the nuclear icebreaker North Pole cruises, which have only short stop-overs in the archipelago).
+Therefore, there were no cruise offers at all for 2013 and 2014 with a main focus on Franz Josef Land (except of the nuclear icebreaker North Pole cruises, which have only short stop-overs in the archipelago, and a short notice surprise visit of THE WORLD on her 2013 Barents Sea voyage).

 Minimum numbers participants: For all arrangements, the tour operators usally require certain minimum numbers of definite bookings to carry through the tours.
 Otherwise, the booking conditions allow a cancellation with refunding of the amounts paid so far by the customers (see booking conditions of each tour operator).